donaldboulton/minimal-mistakes/_products/feature.md

 title: Feature
 name: Sponsor a Feature
 subtitle: Leave a review
 description: Sponsor a feature.
 Giving you an honorable mention.
-Also suggest some additional functionalities of this feature.
+You can also suggest one or some additional functionalities of this feature.
 image: /build/cart/covers/World Code-320.jpg
 styles:
   - name: Black